maysummer-25/JS-Fundamentals/README.md

 Throughout this project, I learned:

-- How to declare and use `const`, `let`, and `if-else` statements
+* How to declare and use `const`, `let`, and `if-else` statements
-- How to write and run JavaScript scripts using Node.js
+* How to write and run JavaScript scripts using Node.js
-- How loops (`for`) work and how to use them to iterate over values
+* How loops (`for`) work and how to use them to iterate over values
-- How to use `process.argv` to access command-line arguments
-- The importance of writing clean and readable code
+* The importance of writing clean and readable code
-- How to use `console.log()` for output and debugging
+* How to use `console.log()` for output and debugging
+* How to handle command line arguments using `process.argv`
+* How to check argument count and values to control output
+* How to concatenate arguments and form sentences dynamically

 ---